MileHacker Logo

 Season Analysis

 • High Season (April-May, Sep-Oct): Pleasant weather, ideal for activities.
-Expect larger crowds and higher prices.
+Expect larger throngs of people and steeper prices.

 • Shoulder Season (March, June, Nov): Fewer crowds, slightly lower prices.
 June can be hot, November chilly and rainy.

-• Low Season (July-Aug, Dec-Feb): Lower prices (not including holidays), fewer tourists.
+• Low Season (July-Aug, Dec-Feb): Lower prices (excluding holidays), fewer tourists.
 July/August are extremely hot.
 December/January are cold.

 • Special Weather: Madrid does not experience monsoons or hurricanes.
 Heatwaves are common in July and August.